AlwaysBeOk/react-cli-rc/README.md

 |start |  | 启动项目 | rc start
 |build |  | 构建项目  | rc build

+# Issues

+If you find some problems, please mention the [issue](https://github.com/AlwaysBeOk/react-cli-rc/issues)

 # Author

-My email : **heartgoodtired@163.com.**
+My email : **heartgoodtired@163.com**

 If you have any questions, please feel free to contact me.
 I also hope other partners can join me, and perfect it.